jsndyks/web/mov/logoGrid.md

 #### Institution

-I am sure we won't be allowed to do this, but I wish we could - add official logos bottom right!
+I am sure we won't be allowed to do this, but I wish we could - add official logos in the 3x2 at the bottom right!

 <img src="./img/diverseCDT.logo.UNIW.png" width="300"/>
 <img src="./img/diverseCDT.logo.UNIC.png" width="300"/>